Gajner, Kanpur

 Gajner is a town located 37 kilometres from the city of Kanpur in the Kanpur Dehat district of the state of Uttar Pradesh, India.
 Gajner is located 11 kilometres from the district headquarters of Kanpur Dehat.
 Gajner is a connecting link of Kanpur, Ghatampur, Musanagar and Pukhrayan.

 Geography

 Gajner is located in the doab of the rivers Ganga and Yamuna of Uttar Pradesh.
 Some parts here are rugged and are not suited to cultivation and agriculture.
 Gajner is located 129 m above sea level.
 The Yamuna river is located 17 kilometres south of the city.

 Districts located nearby include Akbarpur, Kanpur and Pukhrayan.

 Population

 According to Census Data Gajner has a total population of 6,337 people living in 1,128 houses, with males comprising 52%, and females 48%.
 The total literacy rate is 60.7%.

+History

 Agriculture

 Gajner covers an area of 544.98 hectares, including a non-agricultural area of 69.63 hectares and a total irrigation area of 320.15 hectares.
 Paddy, maize, jowar, wheat, gram, moong, urd, and other green vegetables are agriculture commodities are grown.